Rush has performed more transcranial magnetic stimulation (TMS therapy) treatments than any other health system in the Chicago area.

 - A 30-minute informational phone call: One of our nurses will ask you questions about your history of depression, including your current symptoms and other treatments you’ve tried.
 We’ll also ask questions that help us understand whether you can safely have TMS.
 (For example, you may not be eligible if you have screws or other metal surgical devices in your head or neck).

 - A one-on-one psychiatric consultation: You’ll meet with one of our psychiatrists to discuss your treatment history and goals.
 Together we’ll determine whether TMS is right for you, and whether you’re ready to commit to a full course of therapy.

 - Insurance authorization: Our team will work with your health insurance provider to ensure your treatments are approved and will be covered.

 Once you’re approved for treatment by Rush and your insurance provider, we’ll begin scheduling your series of appointments.

 Rush Excellence in TMS Therapy

 - Leaders in the field: Rush was part of the clinical trial that led to FDA approval of TMS therapy to treat depression.

-- The most experienced TMS therapy experts in Chicago: Providers at Rush have performed several thousand TMS treatments — more than any other team in Chicago.
+- The most experienced TMS therapy experts in Chicago: Providers at Rush have performed millions of TMS treatments — more than any other team in Chicago.
 This experience has sharpened their understanding of when TMS therapy is likely to help (and when it's not).